antoniobruchidev/mp3-restaurant-manager-final/README.md

 #### The user register with email and password

 The platform will store the user email, given and family name (not required).
 It will create a new ethereum wallet which will be assigned to the user, storing also the mnemonic phrase and private key  (they should both be encrypted).
-It will also populate the password field with a password that the user won't be able to access the platform with until they change it after logging in with email and password.(To be implemented).
 The platform will send an email asking for the user to activate their account.
+The user won't be able to access the platform until they activate the account.

 #### User login

-Selecting metamask, or selecting google and clicking on the login button and selecting the desired google account will log the user in, if registered, redirecting to the dashboard.
+Clicking on metamask picture google icon will log the user in, if registered, redirecting to the dashboard.
 Selecting email and password will log the user in, if registered and activated, redirecting to the dashboard.
 With bad credentials the user will be redirected to the login page in any case.
 (To be implemented error message).